torson/knock-port/README.extended.md

 ```
 #!/bin/bash
 read -p "2FA token: " TOKEN
-curl -d "app=app1&access_key=secret123_http&token=${TOKEN}" -m 1 http://knock-port.example.com/1-{SECRET}
+curl -d "app=app1&access_key=secret123_http&token=${TOKEN}" -m 1 http://knockport.example.com/1-{SECRET}
-curl -d "app=app1&access_key=secret456_https" -k https://knock-port.example.com/2-{SECRET}
+curl -d "app=app1&access_key=secret456_https" -k https://knockport.example.com/2-{SECRET}
 ```

 A valid token can be used only once to prevent an attacker (sniffing the network) repeating the same request from another IP, so in case you fail to send the HTTPS request within the configured `step2_https_duration` value (if it's set to a low value), then you need to wait for the next token to generate.

-In addition of securing the services ports, enabling 2FA also shields Knock-Port itself from attacks on HTTPS port because the token is passed with the 1st step HTTP request (there's nothing wrong with sending tokens via HTTP as the 2FA key can't get reverse-engineered with sampling of tokens), so the 2nd step HTTPS port doesn't even get open for attacks.
+In addition of securing the services ports, enabling 2FA also shields KnockPort itself from attacks on HTTPS port because the token is passed with the 1st step HTTP request (there's nothing wrong with sending tokens via HTTP as the 2FA key can't get reverse-engineered with sampling of tokens), so the 2nd step HTTPS port doesn't even get open for attacks.

 ## TODO